ilbuonmarcio/lydia/README.md

 # Support

-Due that's software needed for me personally and has no other purpose other than mine, at least for me, I will not **_fuggin'_** provide any dedicated support for this script because that's *my* script, and not directly *yours*, so you're advised! :beers: :kiss:
+This software is semi-frequently updated as per necessity, but I will not provide any dedicated support to users using this piece of software.

 ## So, here is a fun Disclaimer

 THIS PIECE OF SOFTWARE IS PROVIDED AS IS, WITHOUT WARRANTIES OF ANY KIND.
 I AM NOT RESPONSIBLE FOR ANY USAGE OF THIS SCRIPT, OR ANY IMPORTANT DISK ACCIDENTALLY FORMATTED BY THIS INSTALL SCRIPT, OR YOUR ENTIRE SYSTEM EXPLODING, OR WHATEVER.

 REALLY.
-USE AT YOUR OWN RISK. xoxo
+USE AT YOUR OWN RISK.

 # Configuration & Installation Procedure